tyro-e/subsurface/README.md

 ![alt text](http://i.imgur.com/CWJFFAG.png)

 **MID** – this stage involves livestreaming the concert from the event page and can only be performed by an admin.
 Below is a screenshot of the livestream being shown on my mobile, facing the source of the livestream - my laptops webcam.
+WebRTC, Socket.io and a free to use websocket up on Heroku were used for the livestreaming.
 ![alt text](http://i.imgur.com/vGCnhKG.png)

 Once a livestream has been initiated, an email is sent to all users of the site with the relevant details and a link.
 I used EmailJS for this, using an ajax call to gather all my users email addresses; my college email was the main sender address.